edited by Mary Anne Mohanraj and JJ Pionke

-releasing in late summer/early fall of 2017
+releasing in summer of 2018

 JJ Pionke is a librarian at the University of Illinois at Urbana-Champaign who focuses his research on disability, including mental health, in the library.
 He is a long time reader of science fiction and fantasy as it has been a safety net in which to emotionally shelter.
 He has Post Traumatic Stress Disorder stemming from severe bullying in many forms throughout his life.

 Mary Anne Mohanraj is the author of Bodies in Motion and The Stars Change, founder of Strange Horizons and director of The Speculative Literature Foundation.
 Previous anthologies she's edited include Aqua Erotica, and WisCon Chronicles, vol. 9: Intersections and Alliances, which was recently long-listed for the BSFA Awards.
 Mohanraj is Clinical Associate Professor of English at the University of Illinois at Chicago, and her research and writing interests include Sri Lanka and its civil war, transnationalism and diaspora, domesticity and parenting, chronic illness, science fiction, and sexuality.